 Arch Gen Psychiatry.
 2010 Jan;67(1):94101.

 Sexual health is defined by the World Health Organization as a state of physical, emotional, mental, and social well-being in relation to sexuality.
 Healthy sexual functioning therefore depends on a complex interplay of physical, psychological, and societal factors.
-In the United States, sexual dysfunction is common, with more than 44% of surveyed women reporting a sexual problem and 12% experiencing distress from the problem.
+Among the more than 30,000 women who were surveyed about their sexuality in the PRESIDE study, 912% reported having a sexual problem that caused personal distress or interpersonal difficulties.
 Six female sexual disorders have been identified in the DSM-IV and include hypoactive sexual desire disorder (HSDD), sexual aversion disorder, female sexual arousal disorder, female orgasmic disorder, dyspareunia, and vaginismus; these are discussed in detail in Chapters 18: Gynecologic Disorders and 25: Psychiatric Disorders.
-Notably, HSDD is most prevalent in middle-aged women.
-Several psychological and biological risk factors can contribute to female sexual dysfunction, including poor mental health, relationship difficulties, and hormonal changes that are associated with aging.
-In contrast, positive feelings about the partner and the relationship can be “protective.”
-Physicians should routinely assess patients’ sexual health during office visits; even a brief assessment provides patients with reassurance that this is an important topic.
+Several medical conditions (depression, diabetes, urinary incontinence, and multiple sclerosis) and medications (antidepressants, hormonal therapy, antihypertensives) can contribute to the development of female sexual disorders.
+Clinicians should routinely assess patients’ sexual health during office visits; even a brief assessment provides patients with reassurance that this is an important topic.
 Providers can broach the subject using a broad question, such as “What concerns or questions do you have about your sexual functioning?” and then follow-up with more specific questions, including “Do you have difficulty with desire, arousal, or orgasm?” and “If you are not currently sexual, are there any particular problems that are contributing to your lack of sexual behavior?”
 Patient concerns can then be delineated more fully during the complete sexual assessment, which encompasses details about medical, surgical, and psychiatric problems, as well as medications and reproductive history.
 Treatment options depend on the diagnosed disorder and can include psychosexual and hormonal therapy (see Chapter 18: Gynecologic Disorders).

 - Noncyclic pain.